Emile666/stc1000_stm8/usermanual/README.md

 To enable use of the second temp probe in the thermostat logic (i.e. to enable **hy2** limits on temperature2), set **Pb2** = 1.
 Even with with it disabled it is still possible to switch to display the second temperature input using a short press on the power button.

+When you set **Pb2** to 2, the heating output is now used to control the compressor fan of the refrigerator.
+This is convenient if you want to control a refrigerator and you only want the compressor fan on when it is needed.
+Connect the second temperature probe in this case to one of the compressor output pipes (which should get hot when the compressor is on).

 ## PID-output for connection to a Solid-State Relay (SSR)

 The PID-output signal is available at the rear of the STC-1000p-STM8, but it is not populated yet.
 Best thing to do is to remove the existing temperature probe connector and re-solder a 5-pin terminal block with a pitch of 5 mm (Mouser part nr.
 523-ELM051200).
 In the picture below I improvised with a 3-pin and 2-pin terminal block (I didn't have a 5-pin block yet).